Lead in - speed 1.9

 It is possible to understand and recreate the physiological and mental conditions that enable a person to develop highly advanced physical skills.
 We know this.
 Just ask any sports coach.
 Typically, technique and training, along with blood sweat and tears will be required.
 New behaviours have to be learnt, those new behaviours practised exhaustively and multiple obstacles, personal, financial and physical, need to be overcome.

 However, as a foundation for high performance, there usually has to exist something we call natural talent.
 The person has to have the potential to develop the skill in the first place.
 Sometimes this talent might be inborn or genetic, due to the individual's physiological characteristics, but more often than not it is something that has been fortuitously learnt during upbringing.
+In other words, that talent might be developmental, which means that some circumstances occurred during upbringing which led the person to develop the characteristic.
+If a characteristic is developmental, then that means that almost anyone has the potential to have it.

 Challenge to audience

 We all want to be good at doing things and some of us are.
 More of us could be good at doing things if we were able to understand how to open ourselves up to better performance.
-There is a whole new frontier of human potential that we could unleash through developing targeted stretch exercises.
+There is a whole new frontier of human potential that we could unleash through developing targeted stretch and hold exercises.
 We could open the doors to understanding how human performance works so that we can find better ways to deal with the many failures and deficiencies that we experience as individuals.